rayves/Feed-Me-terminal-application/README.md

    This feature displays a description of each of the menu items that is selected by the user.

-   1. Users once selecting that they want to start ordering will be prompted with a question asking if they would like to read further details on each of the menu items - describing the item with an overview of the ingredients.
+   1. Users once selecting Order will be prompted with a question asking if they would like to read further details on each of the menu items - describing the item with an overview of the ingredients.
    2. if 'yes' then they can input the numbers next to the items for a brief explanation of each.
    3. Once done they can input 'cancel' to return to the ordering menu where they will be prompted the same question whether they would like to read further details on each menu item
    4. if anything other than the above is entered an invalid input message will be display, then advising the correct input.

 4. Customer order selection

+    This feature is where the ordering of items actually begins.
+Users select the item they wish to order by inputting the number next to the menu item and the item is added to the virtual 'cart'.

+    1. After entering 'no' to wanting to see additional information on the menu items, the user can being selecting items they wish to add to their

 5. Customer item removal